zahiryahya1/GameTrade/README.md

 - created js function to dynamically display games the user haves or wants
 - user can delete game from their list
 - user can update account location and password
+- use mongo db Geospatial framework to search for users within radius

 ## known bugs/issues